-As modelled in the Introduction to this guide, the front matter of the RFP should define all key terms and acronyms which appear in the RFP.
+As modeled in the Introduction to this guide, the front matter of the RFP should define all key terms and acronyms which appear in the RFP, from those applicable to technical requirements terms to those addressing financial elements or the proposal evaluation process.
 This ensures that all participants will interpret the RFPs requirements in the same way and thus streamline the process of sharing information.
+It can also help ensure alignment of expectations for site acceptance and performance throughout the life of the project.